kotakasahara/omegagene/docs/source/users-manual/tutorial_cg.rst

   python2.7 ${OMEGATK}/mdinput_generator.py -i md.inp -o md.inp.cls -v v.0.52 > log_inputgen.txt

-*md.inp.cls* file is the input file for myPresto/omegagene.
+*md.inp.cls* file is an input file for myPresto/omegagene.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Set up your simulation conditions
+Setting up your simulation conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The simulation conditions and systems are configured by the following files.